Circumcision of your Older Child

 What do I need to know about a circumcision?

-Circumcision is a procedure to remove the foreskin from your son's penis.
+A circumcision is a procedure to remove the foreskin from your child's penis.
 The foreskin is the fold of skin that covers the tip of the penis.

 How do I prepare my child for a circumcision?

 Give your younger child a bath the morning of the procedure.
+Have him pick out his favorite toy or blanket to take with him.
 Have your older child bathe or shower the morning of the procedure.
-Talk to your older child about the procedure.
-Tell him that he will be asleep during the procedure.
-Have your younger child pick out his favorite stuffed animal or blanket to take with him.
-Your older child may want to take music to listen to.
-These items may help comfort your child.
+Talk to him about his procedure and tell him that he will be asleep during it.
+Your child may want to take music to listen to.
+This can help him relax while he is waiting for his procedure.

-- Your child's healthcare provider will make an incision and cut away the foreskin.
-The edges of the skin will be closed with stitches that will dissolve.
-Petroleum jelly and a dressing will be placed on the area.
+- Your child's healthcare provider will use a tool to remove the foreskin.
+The edges of the skin may be closed with stitches that will dissolve.
+Your child's provider may put petroleum jelly and a bandage on the area.
+This will help keep the area from getting irritated from his underwear.
+It will also keep the bandage from sticking to the area.

 What are the risks of a circumcision?

 Your child may bleed more than expected or get an infection.
-An injury to your child's penis, urethra, or nerves may occur.
-Your child may need another procedure to fix the injury.
+Your child's foreskin may be cut too short or not short enough.
+Your child may have a thick scar around his penis when it is healed.
+Damage may be done to your child's penis, urethra, or nerves.
+Your child may need another procedure to fix the damage.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.